nickyroot/DeepLearning_FraudDetection/README.md

 AS with most fraud data, it is very imbalanced - around 0.17% are fraud and the rest are all genuine.
 The challenge is to build a decent model that is able to tell which are fraud transactions based on the given features of around 30 in total.
 Area Under the ROC Curve (AUC) score is recommended as model evaluation criterion given the unbalanced nature of data.

-# Models used in this tutorial
+# Models used

-These are models and techniques that I have developed in professional roles that I was keen to test on a Kaggle dataset
+These are models and techniques that I have developed in professional roles that I was keen to test on a public dataset

+Both have achieved around 0.95 AUC score on val set, generalising to this data better than I expected.
+I used the exact same method, albeit with a lot more cleansing, on a much larger bank dataset and achieved around 0.93 AUC score.

 There is a RBM as well as an Auto-encoder

-Both have achieved around 0.95 AUC score on val set.